-During the year ended June 30, 2020, the Organization derived approximately 76% of its total revenue from corporations and individual grants and contributions and 24% from governmental agencies.
+During the year ended June 30, 2021, the Organization derived approximately 70% of its total revenue from corporations and individual grants and contributions, 24% from governmental agencies and 6% from other sources.
 All revenue is recorded at the estimated net realizable amounts.